Outstanding Resilience

 Did You Know?

-In July 1964, as Dr. Robert G. Sanderson, our Utah prominent figure, was to be elected president of the National Association of the Deaf, the Civil Rights Act of 1964 was passed, marking a momentous occasion when the NAD granted Deaf women the right to vote.
-This was a significant step in promoting inclusivity and equality within the NAD.
-After the Voting Rights Act of 1965 was passed, the National Association of the Deaf allowed Black Deaf people to join and vote in the NAD in 1965, further enhancing this commitment.
+Dr. Robert G. Sanderson, a prominent figure from Utah, was set to become the president of the National Association of the Deaf in July 1964, a momentous occasion when the Civil Rights Act of 1964 was passed, granting Deaf women the right to vote.
+This was a significant step in promoting inclusivity and equality within the organization.
+In 1965, the NAD took another important step toward inclusivity and equality by allowing Black Deaf individuals to join and vote, following the passage of the Voting Rights Act of 1965.
 Prior to 1965, the National Association of the Deaf did not give female members the right to vote, nor did it give Black individuals any right to membership.
-These changes were an important milestone in creating a more inclusive community for all Deaf individuals, regardless of ethnicity, gender, or sexual orientation.
-The new change also marked a historic turning point in the NAD's history, signifying a shift towards inclusivity and equality.
-It also highlighted the unity and collaboration within the National Association of the Deaf, a testament to the collective effort of its members and their shared vision of a more inclusive future.
-This shared vision makes us all feel hopeful and optimistic about the future of this community.
+This change coincided with the election of Dr. Sanderson at the time.
+Since these legislative reforms, the NAD has made tremendous progress in creating a more inclusive community for all Deaf individuals, regardless of ethnicity, gender, or sexual orientation.
+These developments represented a turning point in the history of the NAD, signaling a strong commitment to inclusivity and equality.
+Moreover, it highlighted the NAD's unity and collaboration among its members, which played a crucial role in achieving these milestones.
+This teamwork reflects a shared vision for a more inclusive future, fostering a sense of community and belonging and providing hope and optimism for the future of the Deaf community.

 Kim Lucas, the Second Female President